Improving Alzheimer's Disease and other Dementia Care through Health Literacy

 "I really appreciated this angle of helping those with dementia.
 A lot of workshops/trainings include all the information above: signs, symptoms, etc., and it was nice to hear about ways to communicate/better work with patients.”

-If you’re interested in scheduling a training or would like hard copies of the toolkit, contact Caitlyn Mowatt, Health Communications Specialist at 608-257-1655 ext.
+If you would like hard copies of the toolkit, contact Caitlyn Mowatt, Project Manager at 608-257-1655 ext.
 6 or email@example.com.

 Download copy of toolkit (link to downloadable resources page).